Ruqaiya53/Object-Tracking/README.md

 # Object-Tracking

-Object Tracking is broadly divided into three types Point Tracking, Kernel Tracking and Silhouette Tracking in which I had used Kernel Tracking Template based Object Tracking algorithm to build this project
+Object Tracking is broadly divided into three types Point Tracking, Kernel Tracking and Silhouette Tracking in which I have used Kernel Tracking Template based Object Tracking algorithm to build this project

-I had used Python for programming and Numpy, Pandas and OpenCV as key Python Libraries to build this project.
+I have used Python for programming and Numpy, Pandas and OpenCV as key Python Libraries to build this project.

 Project Domain: Video Surveillance, Computer Vision, Motion Analysis and Machine Learning.